 - Locations with hot and cold spots.

-ENERGY STAR also recommends installing mini-splits in houses with atypical challenges, including:
+ENERGY STAR also suggests installing mini-splits in residences with unique challenges, including:

-- Pricey central heat, either due to high fuel expenses or reduced efficiency.
+- Pricey central heat, either due to high fuel costs or reduced efficiency.

-In comparison to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy exact control over settings from room to room, as a result of zoned mini-split technology.
+In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy more accurage control over temperatures from room to room, as a result of zoned mini-split technology.

-From helping you choose the ideal model to expertly installing it, our professionals at Halverson Brothers Inc can take care of all your mini-split installation needs.
-Give us a call at 715-352-4052 right away to learn how a mini-split system can make your house cozier and to request your free estimate!
+From helping you choose the right model to knowledgeably installing it, our professionals at Halverson Brothers Inc can take care of all your mini-split installation needs.
+Reach us at 715-352-4052 today to discover how a mini-split system can make your home more comfortable and to get your free estimate!